ygorelik/ydk-gen/README.md

 Corresponding binaries, libraries, and header files are installed in default locations, which are `/usr/local/bin`, `/usr/local/lib`, and `/usr/local/include`.
 The user must have sudo access in order to install YDK core components to these locations.
+Make sure the `sudo` package is installed on your platform prior to the YDK installation procedure.

 # Core Installation